Biocomputing-Teaching/Protein-and-Genetic-Engineering/README.md

 [Get Ubuntu](https://ubuntu.com/)

 Besides, there are ways of having more than one OS in your personal computer that you can select at startup (when you turn on your computer).
-If you have a Windows computer and you want to keep your current OS, this is your option:
+If you have a Windows computer and you want to keep your current OS alongside your new Linux OS, this is your option:

 [How to set up a computer with dual-booting](https://itsfoss.com/install-ubuntu-1404-dual-boot-mode-windows-8-81-uefi/)